SchoolHacker17/ScanCore-webScraper/README.md

-# ScanCore-webScraper
-A cool python based web scraper
+# The ScanCore Web Scraper